Last Updated on December 15, 2020 by smartkitchenpicks

 I’m talking, a rich chocolate cupcake with a layer of delicious sweetened graham cracker to add texture.
 Swirls of perfectly fluffy and light chocolate frosting and a center filled with marshmallow fluff.

-One bite and you’re standing on soap boxes preaching about how this cupcake it food magic.
+One bite and you’re standing on soap boxes preaching about how this cupcake magic.
 Yumminess to the max.

 While this recipe isn’t overly difficult or complicated, it is a bit more intensive.
 Trust me, you will reap the rewards of your labor in cupcake happiness!